Home > Services > QLD Workplace Injury Lawyers Brisbane > Workers Compensation Lawyers Gold Coast

 Like the other types of compensation claims, gathering all the relevant documents, witness statements, and medical evidence to support your claim is important.

-While filing a workers’ compensation claim may seem simple, some common roadblocks can arise, including contested liability, a lack of evidence, and strict time limits.
+While filing a workers’ compensation claim may seem simple, the legal system has some common roadblocks, including contested liability, a lack of evidence, and strict time limits.

 WorkCover (the Queensland workplace injury insurer) is liable to pay damages when you are harmed.
 They could seek to reduce or dispute liability to avoid a work injury payout.